Classical IQ test with random questions

 therefore 7496258 is to ?

-What letter is two letters to the right of the letter immediately to the left of the letter four letters to the right of the letter two letters to the left of the letter E?
+What letter is immediately to the left of the letter that is immediately below the letter two to the left of the letter I?

 18. Switch A turns lights 1 and 2 on/off or off/on